People Counting Technologies: A Comprehensive Guide

 Time-of-Flight Sensors

 Time-of-Flight counters or ToF sensors are similar in size to thermal cameras.
 This counting method measures the time difference between a signal’s emission and its return to the sensor.
+ToF sensors work by sending a signal (ultrasound, infrared, or laser) to objects beneath the sensor, then recording the time needed for the signal to reach its origin, and finally registering a count from the time difference.

 The verdict: The data provided by time-of-flight sensors can be inaccurate.
 Additionally, the need for multiple sensors to cover a wider area makes this sensor technology a more expensive option.